Thursday, March 28, 2013

 F10 =GW0 -GW10 = .06332 GW0

-When a propulsion system accelerates exhaust particles to near light speeds,
+When a propulsion system accelerates exhaust particles to near light speed,

 resultant momentum can propel an even larger spaceship at g-force for a much longer duration.